-Anika Smulovitzs scholarly and artistic work draws on the rich history of the field of Metals/Jewelry.
-Her work confronts the concepts of power, beauty, religion, and cultural values, while bringing insight to the discourse between material culture and contemporary society.
-Smulovitzs current research is focused on the non-neutrality of materials, issues of adornment and the body.
-Her work is included in the permanent collection of The Jewish Museum in New York, NY.
-She also hold a US Design Patent for her Lip Liners.
+Anika Smulovitz’s scholarly and artistic work draws on the rich history of the field of Art Jewelry & Metalsmithing.
+Her work confronts the concepts of power, beauty, and cultural values, while bringing insight to the discourse between material culture and contemporary society.
+Smulovitz’s current research is focused on the body, loss of innocence, as well as, social activism and ritual.
+Smulovitz hold a US Design Patent for her Lip Liners.

 Smulovitz uses Harmony Recycled silver and gold from Hoover & Strong, Fairmined Gems, thrift store finds, and antiques/inherited items in her artwork.
 She is committed to utilizing ethically sourced materials that minimize her impact on the environment.